jb49088/nvim/README.md

 - Tabs picker throwing an error when hovering over help buffers
 - Sometimes opening whichkey has a delay even when on delay = 0
-- Indent guides may not be perfect yet
+- Indent guides and winbar breadcrumbs may not be perfect yet

 ### Startup Time